kyma-incubator/github-slack-connectors/docs/azure-comments-analytics/README.md

 3. Provision [the Azure Broker](https://github.com/kyma-project/addons/tree/master/addons/azure-service-broker-0.0.1).
 4. [Provision](#provisioning) this addon.

-The Azure Comments Analytics Scenario is now ready to use.
+The Github Issue Sentiment Analysis Scenario is now ready to use.
 Add a new issue or edit one in a given repository or organization.

 ## Provisioning